What are Estimated Views?

 Written by Gary Preston

-The Estimated Views metric is an article-level estimation of how many people will read a piece of coverage.
+The Estimated Views metric is a page-level estimation of how many people will read a piece of coverage in its lifetime.
+Its a close equivalent to counting ad impressions on a specific page.

 Say for instance you are one of the brands mentioned here.
 If we look at SimilarWeb's sitewide traffic, it predicts that 301 million visit the Guardian a month.